-- 1 Before students start the Xello lesson, take 5 minutes to have them review and consider the inquiry prompts from the Warm up activity slide of the Defining success slide presentation, or choose your own.
+- 1 Before students start the Xello lesson, take 5 minutes to have them review and consider the inquiry prompts from the Warm up activity slide of the Defining success slide presentation (also available in Spanish), or choose your own.
 Advise students to keep these questions in mind as they complete the lesson.
 You will revisit these questions with them in the Exit activity afterwards. - 2 Help your students log in to their Xello account.
 Project your screen as you model how to navigate to the lesson using your demo student account.
 From the student dashboard, click on a lesson to get started.
-If the lesson you want isn't visible, access it by selecting View all lessons below the lessons shown. - 3 Students finished early?
-Students have learned that curiosity is a trait that can support their personal road to success.
-If students have time after completing the Xello lesson, encourage them to add and rate the trait of curiosity in their skills section in Xello if they haven't yet.
+If the lesson you want isn't visible, access it by selecting View all lessons below the lesson shown, or View lessons on the left of your screen. - 3 Students finished early?
+Students have learned that curiosity is a trait that can